stormasm/research/finance/equity.md

 ## Trading Adages

+Here are some concepts I have learned and developed over the years.
+The order of this list is important.

+#### Take a long term strategy with the stock market
+Buy the best companies and hold them forever.
+Sometimes its challenging to admit to yourself that the best company is no longer the best company.
+But the other adages below will help guide you on making that assessment.

 #### The trend is your friend
 This means that by determining the trend of a stock will tell you the direction its moving.
 If the trend is down then the